-National Number Knockout (N2K) is returning to the high seas this May.
-Sixteen finalists from across the nation will compete for the title of 2018 N2K National Champion and a $10,000 cash prize onboard the Carnival cruise ship Victory on May 1.
+The 2019 National Number Knockout (N2K) competition is gearing up to return to the high seas this May.
+Sixteen finalists from across the nation will compete for the title of 2019 N2K National Champion and a $10,000 cash prize onboard the Carnival cruise ship Victory on May 1.

 To the uninitiated ear, the answers sounded like gibberish—faster than a veteran auctioneer.
-But to Ethan Gates, 12, of Rochester, Minnesota, he not only knew exactly what he was saying, he was also performing dozens of math equations in his head to get those answers.
+But to John DiPiazza, 13, of Allendale, Michigan, he not only knew exactly what he was saying, he was also performing dozens of math equations in his head to get those answers.
 All in 60 seconds.
-Ethan performed these mental math gymnastics so fast, in fact, that he won the 2017 National Number Knockout championship last May, along with a $10,000 grand prize.
+John performed these mental math gymnastics so fast, in fact, that he won the 2018 N2K championship last May, along with a $10,000 grand prize.

-Students interested in entering the National Number Knockout competition must submit a scouting video via YouTube by March 4.
-This year’s Scouting Board will be announced to Prime Advantage members on Feb.
-1 and to the general public on Feb.
+Students interested in entering the National Number Knockout competition for 2019 must submit a scouting video via YouTube by Feb.
+24. This year’s scouting video variation will be announced to the general public on Feb.
 8.